 The International Enrollment Management (IEM) Knowledge Community (KC) addresses the needs of international education professionals working in admissions, recruitment, enrollment management, marketing, credential evaluation, intensive English programs, sponsored program administration, and overseas advising.
 This community provides its members with leading-edge knowledge and resources.
 The Annual Award for Outstanding Contributions to International Enrollment Management (IEM) honors a NAFSA member who has made exemplary contributions to the field of IEM for at least 10 years.

-The nomination period for the 2024 Annual Award for Outstanding Contributions to International Enrollment Management will be announced in the fall.
+Nominations for the 2024 Annual Award for Outstanding Contributions to International Enrollment Management is now open!
 All IEM KC members are invited to submit nominations for the award.

 Selection Criteria